awsdocs/aws-codedeploy-user-guide/doc_source/application-specification-files.md

 If a script runs successfully, it returns an exit code of 0 \(zero\)\.

 **Note**
- The AWS CodeDeploy agent is not used in an AWS Lambda deployment\.
+ The AWS CodeDeploy agent is not used in an AWS Lambda or an Amazon ECS deployment\.

 During the **Install** event, the AWS CodeDeploy agent uses the mappings defined in the **files** section of the AppSpec file to determine which folders or files to copy from the revision to the instance\.